 European unregistered community designs

-Designs, including patterns, may be automatically protected in the European Union (EU) as 'unregistered community designs'.
-This gives your design three years of protection from copying.
+Designs, including patterns, may be protected in the European Union (EU) as unregistered community designs (UCDs).
+UCDs provide a three year protection for two- and three-dimensional designs.

 From 1 January 2021, UCDs are no longer valid in the UK.
 On 1 January 2021, pre-existing UCDs have been replaced by UK rights and will remain in force in the UK as Continuing Unregistered Designs (CUDs) for the remainder of their three year term.
 Under the new law, a new unregistered design right has been created in the UK, called supplementary unregistered design (SUD).
 It provides similar protection to that conferred by the UCDs, but for the UK only.
 For current information on these, see: changes to unregistered designs from 1 January 2021.